 The game features two play modes: Single Match, which featured traditional one-on-one wrestling matches, and Team Battle Royale, which featured two-on-two elimination style matches.
 In Team Battle Royale, both members of a team have to be pinned or submit for the other team to win.
 Players could either form a cooperative team, or a single player could have a CPU controlled partner.
 If playing Team Battle Royale in single player, the match ends in a " No Contest" if the player character is pinned and his CPU controlled partner is not.

 The game also features the ability to leave the ring.
-Various weapons can be found that allow you to attack your opponent.
+Various weapons can be found that allow a wrestler to greatly damage their opponent.
 The game features no disqualifications for using weapons.

 |Alexander "The Grater" (known in the Japanese version as Sheep the Royal) is an American wrestler (Australian in the Japanese version) and butcher (from Kentucky, U.S.A.).|